KnowThePepper

 - Comparison: 310-1,000x hotter than a jalapeño, depending on where the jalapeño falls in its 2,500-8,000 SHU range

-Dragon's Breath emerged from an unlikely collaboration between a Welsh farmer, Mike Smith, and Nottingham Trent University researchers.
-The pepper wasn't bred for competitive eating or hot sauce bragging rights - scientists were investigating whether its extreme capsaicin concentration could serve as a topical anesthetic for patients allergic to conventional numbing agents.
+<p>Dragon's Breath came out of an unlikely collaboration between a Welsh farmer, Mike Smith, and researchers at Nottingham Trent University.
+It was not bred for competitive eating or hot sauce bragging rights.</p>

-The pepper's wrinkled skin and compact shape concentrate capsaicinoids in a way that makes even handling the fresh pods risky without gloves.
-Unlike some super-hots that deliver waves of fruity flavor before the heat arrives, Dragon's Breath is heat-forward from the first contact - the flavor profile is described as extremely intense with very little sweetness to buffer the capsaicin load.
+<p>Some super-hots deliver waves of fruity flavor before the heat lands.
+Dragon's Breath is heat-forward from first contact, with very little sweetness to buffer the load.</p>

-History & Origin of Dragon's Breath
+The Origins of Dragon's Breath

-Dragon's Breath was developed around 2017 by Mike Smith, a farmer from St. Asaph in North Wales, working alongside researchers at Nottingham Trent University.
-The collaboration was funded partly by agrochemical company Senomyx and was presented at the RHS Chelsea Flower Show that year.
+<p>Dragon's Breath was developed around 2017 by Mike Smith, a farmer from St. Asaph in North Wales, working with researchers at Nottingham Trent University.</p>

-The pepper briefly claimed the title of world's hottest, though Guinness World Records never officially confirmed it - the Carolina Reaper's extreme fruity heat profile retained the official record at the time, and Pepper X's distinctive elongated pods later pushed the boundaries further.
+<p>It briefly claimed the title of world's hottest, though Guinness World Records never confirmed it.
+The Carolina Reaper held the official record at the time, and Pepper X later pushed the ceiling higher still.</p>

-How Hot is Dragon's Breath?
-Heat Level & Flavor
+Dragon's Breath Heat & Flavor Profile

 The Dragon's Breath delivers 2.5M–2.5M Scoville Heat Units, placing it in the Super-Hot tier (1M+ SHU).
 That makes it roughly 310-1,000x hotter than a jalapeño, depending on where the jalapeño falls in its 2,500-8,000 SHU range.